Quartz/Chartbuilder/README.md

 If you are not interested in customizing the styles of your charts use the hosted version: http://quartz.github.io/Chartbuilder/

 Alternatively:
+####Download via github
 1. [Download source](https://github.com/Quartz/Chartbuilder/archive/master.zip) (and unzip)
-3. from the terminal navigate to the source folder (on a Mac: `cd ~/Downloads/Chartbuilder-master/`)
+2. from the terminal navigate to the source folder (on a Mac: `cd ~/Downloads/Chartbuilder-master/`)
-4. run `python -m SimpleHTTPServer`
+3. Start a webserver run `python -m SimpleHTTPServer`
+4. Open Google Chrome, Apple Safari, or Opera and navigate to [http://localhost:8000/](http://localhost:8000/)

+#### Install using bower
+1. from the terminal `bower install chartbuilder`
+2. copy the chartbuilder files to the top directory by running `cp -r bower_components/chartbuilder/* .`
+3. compile webfontloader `cd bower_components/webfontloader/; rake compile;`
+4. start a webserver `cd ../../; python -m SimpleHTTPServer;`
 5. Open Google Chrome, Apple Safari, or Opera and navigate to [http://localhost:8000/](http://localhost:8000/)